Relations among characteristic classes of manifold bundles

-\begin{remark} If we require that all the Pontryagin classes $p_i$ mentioned in Section~\ref{sec:using-big-theorem} satisfy $i \geq \ceil{\frac{d+1}{4}}$, all of the arguments in that section will apply to the map $\taut': \QQ[ \gkappa{p} \mid p \in \tbasiss] \to H^*(\BDiff(M_g))$ without any further modification.
+\begin{remark} If we require that all the Pontryagin classes $p_i$ mentioned in Section~\ref{sec:using-big-theorem} satisfy $i \geq \ceil{\frac{d+1}{4}}$, all of the arguments in that section will apply to the map $\taut'\co \QQ[ \gkappa{p} \mid p \in \tbasiss] \to H^*(\BDiff(M_g); \QQ)$ without any further modification.
 This way, one can prove that the image of the map $\taut'$ is also finitely generated.
 That gives another proof that the image of $\taut_{\delta}$ is finitely generated. \end{remark}

-\secone{The Pontryagin-Thom pushforward} While the definition of the pushforward map used throughout this paper applies to all oriented Serre fibrations, in the case of manifold bundles ($M$ is a smooth manifold and $\pi: E \to B$ is a bundle with structure group $\Diff M$), there is another commonly used definition of the pushforward map $\pi_{!PT}: H^{*+m}(E) \to H^*(B)$ that uses the Pontryagin-Thom construction, see~\cite{boardman69} or~\cite[\S 4]{becker-gottlieb75}.
+\secone{The Pontryagin-Thom pushforward} While the definition of the pushforward map used throughout this paper applies to all oriented Serre fibrations, in the case of manifold bundles ($M$ is a smooth closed oriented manifold and $\pi\co E \to B$ is a bundle with structure group $\Diff M$), there is another commonly used definition of the pushforward map $\pi_{!PT}\co H^{*+m}(E; \ZZ) \to H^*(B; \ZZ)$ that uses the Pontryagin-Thom construction, see~\cite{boardman69} or~\cite[\S 4]{becker-gottlieb75}.
 This \defterm{Pontryagin-Thom pushforward} has the advantage of being defined even for generalized cohomology theories if the bundle has an appropriate orientation.
-It is also necessary for constructing the kappa classes as pullbacks of natural classes in the cohomology of the infinite-loop space $\Omega^\infty MTSO(2d)$ (see~\cite{soren-oscar12-limit}).
-While we do not use that construction explicitly, the kappa classes that appear in Theorem~\ref{thm:soren-oscar-high-dim} arise this way.
+It is also necessary for constructing the kappa classes as pullbacks of natural classes in the cohomology of the infinite-loop space $\Omega^\infty MTSO(2d)$ in the manner of~\cite{madsetillm-stable}.
+While we do not use that construction explicitly, it is needed in the proof of Fact~\ref{fact:stability}.

 It is conceivable that the notion of kappa classes depends on which definition of the pushforwards one uses.
 We do not know whether $\pi_!$ and $\pi_{!PT}$ coincide for integral cohomology when $B = \BDiff M$.
 However, the following fact applies in most relevant cases.
 It is accepted in the literature, but we provide a proof for completeness.